UCI-GDIM31/minigame-1-evelina-wang/README.md

 # minigame-1
 ## Devlog
 ### W1
-Hello world!
+Hello world!；
-grass blocks place for player to find the coin coin is the object that player need to get to finish the game hazards need to stop player get the coin and increase the diffcult of game I set some grass block surround the coin that can make coin diffcult to find.
+grass blocks place for player to find the coin coin is the object that player need to get to finish the game； hazards need to stop player get the coin and increase the diffcult of game； I set some grass block surround the coin that can make coin diffcult to find.； And I think gameobject is bird body, components is wine and scenes is sky
 ## Open-Source Assets
 - Starter first-person assets: https://assetstore.unity.com/packages/essentials/starter-assets-firstperson-updates-in-new-charactercontroller-pa-196525
 - Low poly platformer kit: https://assetstore.unity.com/packages/3d/environments/lowpoly-platformer-kit-free-modular-stylized-blocks-319018